-On August 19, 2013, we entered into an agreement with a financial advisor to terminate a July 2012 engagement agreement between the parties, pursuant to which the advisor asserted claims for unpaid fees related to the introduction of investors to us and services provided.
-As consideration for terminating the agreement, we agreed to pay the advisor approximately \$589,000 in monthly installment payments in either cash or shares of our common stock, and a 3-year warrant to purchase 30,154 shares of our common stock at an exercise price of \$4.90 per share.
-Additionally, we agreed to pay the advisor \$150,000 upon the completion of a contemplated public offering of securities.
+On August 19, 2013, we entered into an agreement with Maxim to terminate a July 2012 engagement agreement between the parties, pursuant to which Maxim asserted claims for unpaid fees related to the introduction of investors to us and services provided.
+As consideration for terminating the agreement, we agreed to pay Maxim approximately \$589,000 in monthly installment payments in either cash or shares of our common stock, and a 3-year warrant to purchase 30,154 shares of our common stock at an exercise price of \$4.90 per share.
+Additionally, we agreed to pay Maxim \$150,000 upon the completion of a contemplated public offering of securities.
+On September 17, 2013, we issued 25,582 shares of our common stock as an installment payment under this agreement and also issued the warrant to acquire 30,154 shares of our common stock at \$4.90 per share, and on September 27, 2013, we issued 158,385 shares of our common stock to satisfy the remaining amount owed under this agreement.
+Maxim has rejected the delivery of these 158,385 shares and claims that we may not prepay our obligations under the agreement notwithstanding any language to the contrary in the agreement.